Who are the men that pick for scraps amongst the ruins at the end of history?

 But Farage could easily capture that energy because it would sound believable from him because he's been the right-wing populist for a long time.

-People would believe it, even if it was a lie, which obviously it would be a lie.
+People would believe it, even if it was a lie, which obviously it would be a lie, but like, you know.

 It's all about ego for him.

-I just love Rupert Lowe's there terrorising under every single tweet.
+I mean, this was quite, you know, love Rupert Lowesler terrorizing him under every single tweet.

 The same journalist who accused me of stoking fear over crime also admits to wearing a phone strap because they're afraid of snatch theft.